What is Martyn’s Law?

 To better protect people in public spaces, the UK Government has introduced the Terrorism (Protection of Premises) Bill – also known as ‘Martyn’s Law’.

-In this guide, we’ll look at what Martyn’s Law is, who it applies to, and how to prepare your business for the possibility of a terrorist attack.
+In this guide, we’ll look at what Martyn’s Law is, who it applies to, and how to prepare your business for the possibility of a terrorist attack..

 What is Martyn’s Law?

-Martyn’s Law is a UK bill that requires venues to take necessary but proportionate steps in the event of a terrorist attack.
+Martyn’s Law is a legislative bill that requires venues to take necessary but proportionate steps in the event of a terrorist attack.
 These venues class as a publicly-accessible space; like a shopping centre, football arena, or town hall.

-Business owners must act accordingly to help mitigate potential attacks – reducing harm to the public.
 Under the bill, these premises must be better prepared and ready to respond during such incidents.
 It’s also in compliance with health and safety requirements applicable to their business.

 The new law isn’t about stopping terrorism from happening; or even asking employers to prevent it.
 That’s a job for the UK security service and the police.
 It’s about reducing the impact or aftermath of such horrendous attacks.